Skip to Content

 What’s the name of this mountain?

-For this final sentence, le nom refers to the grammatical term “noun”.
+For this sentence, le nom refers to the grammatical term “noun”.
 Se placer (to place, to put) is an example of a reflexive verb being used as a passive voice.

 En français, l’adjectif se place pour la plupart du temps après le nom.